borzaya - Fotolia

-Another consideration is what kind of container to run -- application containers a la Docker, or operating system or machine containers such as Solaris Zones or FreeBSD Jails.
+Another consideration is what kind of container to run -- application containers a la Docker, or operating system or machine containers such as Solaris or FreeBSD Jails.
 Application containers generally contain just a single process, and are a great fit for stateless microservices-based applications.
 System containers, meanwhile, boot the entire OS and are often used to run stateful applications such as databases, said Dustin Kirkland, a member of the product and strategy team for Ubuntu, Canonical's Linux distro.

 Whichever format an organization favors, it's a myth that containers will replace VMs, said Alex Polvi, CEO at CoreOS, maker of the Rocket container format and a Kubernetes-based container management system.